larsthorup/react-native-ble-plx-mock-recorder/README.md

 ## Prerequisites

 - A Bluetooth/BLE device, powered on, nearby, not connected to a phone.
-- A react-native app talking to the BLE device.
+- A React Native app talking to the BLE device.
 - An Android phone, plugged into your computer.
   - (Support for iPhone is planned).
 - A React Native development environment: https://reactnative.dev/docs/environment-setup.